Identify treatment effect patterns for personalised decisions: Problem definition

 \section{Problem definition}

-Let $D$ be a data set containing $n$ records with the values of the triple $(W, Y, \mathbf{X})$, where $W$ is the treatment variable, $Y$ the outcome or target variable, and $\mathbf{X}$ the set of all other variables or covariates representing background conditions and/or characteristics of an individual.
-In this paper, we assume that $\mathbf{X}$ consists of pre-treatment variables (which are not influenced by $W$ or $Y$ but can influence $W$ or $Y$) and the other variables irrelevant to $Y$. $Y$ is not a causal ancestor (direct or indirect cause) of $W$ or any variable in $\mathbf{X}$. $W$ has two values, 1 and 0, standing for treated and untreated respectively. $Y$ is a binary variable except that in some of the examples it is considered as a continuous variable for easy illustration.
+Let $D$ be a data set containing $n$ records of the triple $(W, Y, \mathbf{X})$, where $W$ is the treatment variable, $Y$ the outcome variable, and $\mathbf{X}$ the set of pretreatment variables representing background conditions and/or characteristics of an individual, denoted by a record in $D$.
+Pre-treatment variables are not influenced by $W$ or $Y$ but may influence $W$ or $Y$.
+We assume that $W$ has an effect on $Y$. $W$ takes two values, 1 and 0, standing for treatment and control respectively. and $Y$ is a binary variable.

-For easy reference, a summary of the symbols introduced above and in the rest of the paper is given in Table \ref{table_symbols}.

-In this paer, we are interested in answering the question: \emph{``For an individual or a subgroup of individuals, will they benefit from receiving the treatment ($W=1$)?''}
+We are interested in answering the question: \emph{``For a subgroup of individuals, will they benefit from receiving the treatment ($W=1$)?''}

-Answers to the question are useful for personalised decisions and for decision makers (e.g. government) to know the targeted individuals or groups which will benefit from a treatment (e.g. a public policy).

-In the college education example, to answer the above question, a normal prediction system will estimate $\prob(salary \!= \!high \mid college \!= \!1, \mathbf{X} \!= \!\mathbf{x} )$, i.e. the probability of people with attribute value $\mathbf{x}$ and college education getting a high salary.
-However, the estimated probability does not indicate the benefit of the treatment, i.e. how college education \emph{improves} income.